 For Grades 7 to 12

-We offer a number of programs for your field trip and welcome groups with multiple classes, with each experience booked for a 30 student maximum to ensure program quality and accessibility.
+Spark offers a number of workshops for your field trip and welcome groups with multiple classes.
+Each experience is booked for a 30 student maximum to ensure workshop quality and accessibility.

 - Live Theatre/Demonstration